 Jane became a member of the firm’s Policy Committee (the firm’s governing body) in 2019, after serving for several years as co-chair of the global Litigation and Enforcement Practice.
 Jane focuses her practice on complex business litigation and antitrust matters, including in large part, matters for health care and life sciences clients.
 In addition to merger review matters before the antitrust agencies, she is experienced in merger and acquisition disputes.

-Jane was named the Best Lawyers “Lawyer of the Year” for Antitrust in Boston in 2018 and 2019.
-Jane also has a Chambers Band 1 ranking.
+Jane has been named the Best Lawyers “Lawyer of the Year” for Antitrust in Boston for several years, including 2022.
+Jane also maintains a Chambers Band 1 ranking.
 According to Chambers USA: Jane Willis “balances technicalities of the law with practicalities of business,” according to one client, while another describes her as “a terrific attorney, extraordinarily responsive, very smart and a quick study.”

 As lead counsel, Jane represents a wide range of clients including health care systems, publicly-traded companies, real estate investment trusts, and private equity funds.
-Her health care and life sciences client list includes non-profit and for–profit hospitals and health care systems, academic medical centers, medical device companies, biotech companies, managed care companies, senior living providers, and large physician practices.
+Her health care and life sciences client list includes hospitals and health care systems, commercial health and dental payors, physician practice management companies, medical device and biotech companies, pharmacies, home health care providers, and senior living providers.
 In addition to health care, Jane has handled antitrust matters for a range of industries including consumer electronics, consumer products, sports, and transportation.

 Jane has been interviewed for her antitrust experience by various publications including The Wall Street Journal, The Boston Globe, Los Angeles Times, Fortune, Legal Times, National Law Journal, Competition Law 360, Health Law 360, Modern Healthcare, Reuters, Associated Press, and Bloomberg News Services.